ZQ-Yang/zq-yang.github.io/_pages/about.md

 I am currently pursuing my Ph.D. at the [Urban Mobility Institute (UMI)](https://umi.tongji.edu.cn/), Tongji University, Shanghai, China.
 I am a member of the [CTIT](https://ctit.tongji.edu.cn/) research group, completing my dissertation on **"Investigating Influencing Factors and Developing Incentive Strategies for the Integrated Usage of Electric Bike-sharing Services and Metro Systems"** under the guidance of Professor Xinghua Li.
 Prior to this, I received my bachelor's degree from Southwest Jiaotong University in 2020.

-I am currently a visiting PhD student at Ghent University.

 # 🔥 News
 - *2025.12*: &nbsp;🎉🎉 Three of my co-authored papers have been accepted for publication in *Transportation Research Part D*, *Journal of Transport Geography*, and *European Transport Research Review*.